Michael Brainin: Awards

 In 2017, Brainin received the Science Award of the State of Lower Austria, the Marinescu Award of the Romanian Society for Neurology (2015), honorary doctorates from the universities of Iuliu Hațieganu (Romania) and Hanoi (Vietnam), as well an honorary professorship at Zhengzhou University in China.
 He is International Fellow of the American Stroke Association and Fellow of the European Academy of Neurology.
 Among his Honorary Memberships are those of the European Stroke Organization, the French Neurological Society, and the Indian, Hungarian and Brazilian and Korean Stroke Societies.
 Brainin is also an honorary member of the Austrian Stroke Society and has been awarded with the annual Hans Chiari Lecture in 2022.
 In 2021, Brainin received the Presidential Award from the European Stroke Organization (ESO), the Ring of Honor from the Danube University Krems, and the Silver Commander's Cross for Services to the State of Lower Austria.
 In 2022, Brainin was further awarded the WSO Leadership Award as well as the Daniel Lackland Excellence Award in Diplomacy and Advocacy for Population Hypertension Risk Reduction by the World Hypertension League.
+In 2024, he was elected as member of the European Academy of Sciences and Arts as well as a member of the Academia Europaea.